xrarch/mintia2/README.md

 To build for fox32, add `PLATFORM=fox32` and the distribution image should be placed at `Images/MintiaTest-fox32-upfre.img`.

+To clean the source tree, add `CLEANUP=1` to the command line you'd use to build.

 ## Testing

 With the XR/station emulator (`./xremu/`) and MINTIA repository (`./mintia2/`) in your current directory, run this command: